sounddrill31/saulgoodmanOS-custom/Readme.md

 ```
 cd ~ && wget https://raw.githubusercontent.com/sounddrill31/saulgoodmanOS-custom/main/updatesgos.sh && bash updatesgos.sh
 ```
+This modifies a lot of things pertaining to pi foundation's pixel DE(based on LXDE).
+Might not work on other desktop environments.

 Roadmap:

 1. Welcome to raspberry pi splash screen customization(not done)